 Mom’s Eggplant Parmesan

 This is my mom’s famous eggplant parmesan recipe!
 She’s been making this for me ever since I was little.
-Great lighter, baked version of the classic!
+This is the non-dairy, lighter, baked version of the classic!

 - 2 Medium eggplants

 - 1/4 c Water

 - 1/2 c Italian seasoned breadcrumbs (can add more as needed)

 - 1 1/2 pkg Pasta sauce, any flavor of choice, (homemade sauce also works well here)

 - 1 pkg VioLife Parmesan cheese block (shredded)

 - 1 pkg Pasta (optional as a side to this dish)

 - Start by preheating oven to 350*.

 - In a medium sized flat dish with raised sides (a shallow soup bowl would also do) place eggs and water in and mix with a fork or whisk to combine.
 In another medium sized shallow bowl to the right of the first, pour in the breadcrumbs.
 Drizzle olive oil on two cookie sheets, putting them on the other side of the breadcrumb bowl for easy assembly.